How To Streamline Productive Online Meetings Using A Physical USB Zoom Mute Button?

 This is caused by requiring our brain to work harder, having to be always “on”, the feeling of unsettling physical closeness to your colleague (quite literally — you see your co-worker’s face on the screen 50 cm away from yours), and other factors.

-So, to avoid online meeting fatigues, in this blog article, we’ll explore different ways you can organize your video calls to be more productive, using different approaches and physical devices, such as USB Zoom Mute Buttons.
+So, to avoid online meeting fatigue, in this blog article, we’ll explore different ways you can organize your video calls to be more productive, using different approaches and physical devices, such as USB Zoom Mute Buttons.

 What makes an online meeting efficient?